aml06/moving_block/README.md

 Press "c" to clear red blocks.
 Press 'q' and 'e' to scroll slower and faster respectively.
 Press 'esc' to quit

+Press 'y' to place a blue block which the dynamic block collides with.
+Press 'u' to clear all blue blocks.